lhellborg/frontend-nanodegree-mobile-portfolio/README.md

   }
   ```

-The new width of the pizzas
+The new width of the pizzas will be in percentages
   `var newWidth = sizeSwitcher(size);`

 Selecting all pizzas